Investment Office · · 19 min read

 The risks are substantial, correlated, and in some cases non-diversifiable.

 Regulatory risk dominates.
+The contradictory federal court rulings described above make this abundantly clear.
 A definitive ruling against federal preemption would force industry restructuring.
-States hostile to gambling would become inaccessible markets.
-Sports contracts, which represent the majority of current volume on Kalshi, could be prohibited in many jurisdictions.
+With sports contracts representing roughly 90% of Kalshi's trading volume, states hostile to gambling could impair the dominant revenue stream overnight.
 Platform valuations would compress dramatically, and infrastructure investments predicated on a unified national market would face impairment.

 Competitive dynamics present concentration risk.
 Network effects in trading platforms typically produce winner-take-most outcomes.
 Liquidity begets liquidity—traders go where other traders are.
 Kalshi and Polymarket currently dominate, but DraftKings has meaningful distribution advantages through its existing user base, and traditional exchanges like CME Group have infrastructure capabilities that startups cannot match.
 Robinhood's acquisition of its own exchange introduces another well-capitalised competitor.
 Today's leaders are not guaranteed tomorrow's winners.